KainH13/g_free_recipe_board/README.md

-# g_free_recipe_board
+# G-Free Recipe Board

+### Technology
+Built using full stack Python, Flask, and MySQL.

+### Purpose
-When needed, finding a good gluten free recipe can be hard.
-This is an example of an app for sharing and liking 'g-free' recipes!
+When needed, finding a good gluten free recipe can be hard!
+This is an app for sharing and liking 'g-free' recipes demonstrating full stack Python/Flask web development.

-This code isn't secure for deployment and needs security changes before being deployed to production.